innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 Second, it is important to understand that leveraging the latest technologies is not good enough.
 Today, with a combination of three open source technologies ([langchain](https://www.langchain.com/), [langfuse](https://langfuse.com/) and [langgraph](https://langchain-ai.github.io/langgraph/)), developers can quickly setup a multi-agent, monitored generative AI application.
 That is not innovation.
 Innovation is to apply it to a useful use case, and succeed in deploying in a real production environment.
 In that space, open sources lacks many features.

+Last, assuming you agree by now that an IDP would help, why not a partnership with (say) [charmed kubeflow](https://charmed-kubeflow.io/) (or others).
+Certainly such a partnership would make sense.
+But as already stated, with our assets and a small team, we can benefit from both aspect: building an IDP does make us grow at reasonable costs on low level platform issues, and the resulting team interactions create new synergies.

 The TSN paradox is as follows.
-We have the sogtware assets, many (many) DevOps and DevSecOps specialists, and many (not as many but the right ones) Data Scientists.
+We have the software assets, many (many) DevOps and DevSecOps specialists, and many (not as many of coure) Data Scientists.
 And yet, we lack efficiencies to setup and demonstrate our ideas in the expected weeks.
-Recent successes ([ogma](/blogs/ogma), [nyx](/blogs/nyx)) were illustrative
-of the advocated IDP approach.
+Recent successes ([ogma](/blogs/ogma), [nyx](/blogs/nyx)) were illustrative of the advocated IDP approach.
 In turn these projects pave the way to define shared devops practices, architectural patterns, and a cultural change to make small and geographically distributed teams or individuals work together.
 The next step is to make these practice explicitly part of our technical policy.